ttdm/Symphonium/README.md

-# Synphonium v0.1 [alpha]
+# Synphonium v1.0

 A tool to help when learning to play the piano.

-Non technical users should go the [website](https://symphonium.net/).
-A windows executable is available there.
-Non technical linux user should use the appImage available in the [release directory](https://github.com/ttdm/Symphonium/releases).
-Once downloaded, you just need to set it as executable and execute it.
-Some MIDI files are available in the windows download on the website.

-*Warning: The windows version should be more or less bug-free but it isn't the case for the linux one.
-Feel free to open issues for any bug you find.*
+To download the latest versions on all platforms, see [this post](https://github.com/ttdm/Symphonium/issues/11).
+You can also find around 40 MIDI files to download on the website.

+The following ReadMe is focused on technical users that would want to build the project from its sources.
+Non technical users will probably get more informations from reading [website](https://symphonium.net/).

 1. How to compile
 2. First steps inside the soft